coledie/Cellular-Automaton-Engine/README.md

 Can add state functionality or UI functionality.

-Below is a list of all engine variables to interact with, past that is function templates
+Below is a list of all engine variables & functions to interact with, past that is function templates

 Variables